 We already know how Arman developed the idea from one of the first videos about ivault.
 Arman told the story of a personal theft that prompted the idea for the new platform.
 Having this techonology back then would have made it possible to track his stolen belongings.

-Arman Sarhaddar proudly introduced the ivault product in an interview with CNN today.
+Arman Sarhaddar proudly introduced the ivault product in the CNN interview.

 Urs E. Gattiker, Chief Operating Officer, explains in more detail how blockchain technology works in the video below, and how easy it is to track if, for example, original parts were used to repair elevators or airplanes.
 Whether luxury goods like cars and watches or plant-based dietary supplements like Golisan‘s products (which have already been registered in the blockchain), you probably won’t find another technology that makes it so easy to ensure the safety of products in every imaginable area.